 Both Botox and dermal fillers are adequate for the diseases for which they were developed and licensed.
 Dermal fillers are, therefore, a better choice for general, static (non-muscular) wrinkles since Botox is ineffective in treating them.

 After Botox, crow’s feet and frown lines start to disappear because they aren’t caused by repeated muscular action.
 However, lips cannot be injected with Botox to make them fuller.
 You can probably guess where this is going: No one person’s anti-ageing wrinkle reduction needs can be satisfied by a single therapy.

 However, if you are aware of what these two products can do, you should be in a better position to choose which is best for you.
-The effects of fillers and Botox are impressive and can persist for several months, but they are just temporary.
-Injections can be planned as part of a maintenance routine with any procedure to help prevent wrinkles.
+The effects of fillers and Botox are impressive and can persist for several months, but they are just temporary. botox injections conshohocken pa can be planned as part of a maintenance routine with any procedure to help prevent wrinkles.